 2016-2017 Oregon Hay Directory

-The 2016-2017 Oregon Hay Directories have arrived.
+The 2017-2018 Oregon Hay Directories are available.
 The hay directory is published by the Oregon Hay and Forage Association (Ph: 541-447-6228).
 The hay directories are sent out to most all of the dairies and some feed stores in Oregon, and northern California, as well as to OHFA producer and industry members.
-This year OHFA purchased a mailing list of 900 Oregon haygrowers from a data service and mailed to all of them, too.
 If you have not received a copy or want extras, call.
-If you would be interested in advertising in the next directory, please contact directory designer, Mary Hyde, 541 883-7456 or firstname.lastname@example.org.
+If you would be interested in advertising in the next directory, please contact directory designer, Mary Hyde, 541 883-7456 or email@example.com.

 Cereal Hay Testing!

 There seems to be a fair amount of cereal hay around this cropping season, Producers selling, and purchasers buying, cereal hay, should be testing that hay for nitrates.
 Elevated nitrate levels in forage, is more of an issue for ruminant animals, while horses are much more tolerant of higher Nitrate levels in forage.
 Of course any grass, grass/alfalfa, and even alfalfa forage that was stressed for one reason or another, should also be tested.

 Wondering what the price of hay is whether you are buying or selling?
 Especially if you are raising and selling hay, you may want to get in on the weekly call from USDA Market News Service, Moses Lake, WA.
 The C.O. hay market report can be freely accessed at the home page: http://www.ams.usda.gov/mnreports/ml_gr313.txt